Facts about Disputes

-Arguably, disputes are the least enjoyable part of hiring and working online.
-Fortunately, they don’t happen often and open/regular communication between clients and freelancers usually helps one prevent or resolve any disagreements before clicking the dispute button.
-However, sometimes a dispute is the only option left and it’s crucial that the client and freelancer understand the process thoroughly and follow it precisely so they can receive timely assistance from the Upwork dispute team and benefit from Upwork Payment Protection.
+Being involved in a dispute with another user can be a frustrating experience.
+Fortunately, they don’t happen often and open, regular communication between clients and freelancers usually helps one prevent or resolve any disagreements before clicking the dispute button.
+However, sometimes a dispute is the only option left.
+It’s crucial that the client and freelancer understand the process thoroughly and follow it precisely so they can receive timely assistance from the Upwork Mediation Team and benefit from Upwork Payment Protection.

 Curious about the dispute process?
 Read on to find out how everything works:

 Disputes on Hourly jobs are filed by the client if they disagree with the hours billed by a freelancer.
 The client may only dispute the validity of the hours billed and not the quality of the work through Upwork’s dispute process.
 For example, if the client notices screenshots that are not relevant to the assignment or sees low activity levels in the Work Diary, they can dispute those hours.

 If freelancers want to benefit from Upwork Hourly Protection, they should be using the Team App to log time on hourly projects.
 By doing so, and following the steps outlined in our Payment Protection article here, a freelancer is taking all of the necessary steps to have their payments covered.